chiraag-kala/Kaggle-LoanSuccessPrediction-Python/README.md

 # Lending Club: Machine Learning to Predict Loan Interest Rates

-**Project Goal - ML Regression models to predict the interest rate for a given loan application.**
+**Project Goal - Using ML regression models to predict the interest rate for a given loan application.**

 **ML Algorithms Used:**
 * Linear Regression